 The hardest woods used in recorder making are from the South American Dalbergia family of rosewoods which includes such varieties as palisander, cocobolo, kingwood or violetwood, and tulipwood (in order of increasing hardness and brilliance) and their close cousin grenadilla wood from Africa, often called African blackwood.
 Palisander varies widely in color and density from a softer, dark brown variety to a very hard, light yellow brown wood, all with highly distinctive brown stripes.
 Cocobolo is the same species, but is usually solid dark brown in color (although sometimes reddish brown and other times jet black) and often lacks the distinctive stripes.
 Kingwood or violetwood is also essentially the same wood species, a harder and brighter-sounding variety of palisander, with smaller and more varied grain markings and a slight lavender cast which is most attractive.
 Tulipwood is the hardest and rarest of the Dalbergia genus, having light to dark red stripes on a yellow or grayish-yellow background, and is easily the most dramatic wood in appearance and the most brilliant in tone.
 All of the Brazilian rosewoods have pronounced personalities and make excellent solo instruments, but they are as a result less well suited to consort use.
 Grenadilla wood, extremely dark brown to black in appearance and quite heavy in weight, is stronger in tone than the rosewoods but not as edgy or brilliant.
 It is usually the wood of choice for professional players who must perform in large halls or with modern instruments such as flute, oboe, or violin.
 Ebony, a softer blackwood from Africa or India, is not as satisfactory tonally but is occasionally used as a grenadilla substitute.

 There have also been tremendous improvements in the quality of relatively inexpensive low-end wooden recorders during the past ten to twenty years.
 It used to be true that virtually all inexpensive wooden recorders were poorly made and designed, but that is simply not true today.
-A number of very good quality wooden soprano recorders can be had in the $50 to $100 range and there are also altos in the $200 to $300 range that are worthy of consideration.
-Such instruments as the Mollenhauer Canta, the Küng Model I, and Huber Model II recorders provide good quality and outstanding value at relatively low prices.
-Any instruments costing less than these, however, are generally of substandard quality and should be avoided, particularly those bearing phony trade names such as Ideal, Alpine, Trophy, Cambridge, and Hameln, rather than the names of recognized makers.
+A number of very good quality wooden soprano recorders can be had in the $85 to $125 range and there are also altos in the $275 to $375 range that are worthy of consideration.
+Such instruments as the Mollenhauer Canta, the Küng Model I, and Huber Model II recorders provide excellent quality and outstanding value at relatively low prices.
+Any instruments costing less than these, however, are generally of substandard quality and should be avoided, particularly those so-called stencil brands bearing phony trade names such as Ideal, Alpine, Trophy, Cambridge, and Hameln, rather than the names of recognized makers.
 At the lower end of the wooden recorder market, one can get substantial improvements in design and overall quality for relatively little additional money.
 It therefore makes little sense to buy the cheapest instruments on a price-alone basis.

-On the other hand, several makers have recently introduced recorders of hybrid construction with plastic headjoints and wooden bodies, which combination makes a great deal more sense.
+On the other hand, several makers have recently introduced recorders of hybrid construction with plastic headjoints and wooden bodies, which combination makes a great deal more sense than a wooden block in a plastic head.
 These instruments offer a tone quality which is appreciably better than all-plastic instruments and at the same time provide the opportunity to play for long periods of time without damaging the voicing.
 The best of these hybrid instruments are the new Mollenhauer PRIMA instruments, which are available in both soprano and alto sizes.
 Thanks to an innovative windway design, these instruments are somewhat less prone to clogging than most all-plastic instruments.
-The soprano in particular is extremely competitive in price and a viable alternative to the best Japanese plastic instruments, although they are not as good as some of the least expensive all-wood instruments.
+The soprano in particular is extremely competitive in price and a viable alternative to the best Japanese plastic instruments.

 Some tenor recorders have a single or double key on the footjoint to facilitate closing the lowest fingered tone hole.
 Tenors with a single key can play a low c' but not a c#'.
 Players needing a low c# should purchase either a keyless instrument or an instrument with a double key.Tenor recorders vary a great deal more than smaller instruments in design and ease of playing.
 It is useful to make a distinction between small or short bore tenors and large or long bore tenors.
 In general, small bore tenors have, as one might surmise, a narrower bore toward the bottom, are shorter in length, and are typically keyless instruments; larger bore tenors are appreciably wider in bore toward the foot, are longer in length, and usually have a single or double key on the lowest tone hole, which otherwise could not be reached with the little finger alone.
 Small bore tenors are usually said to have a smaller tone in the lowest notes and less reliable intonation and response in the extreme high register, but are smaller, lighter in weight, and less expensive.
 Large bore tenor typically are fuller in tone in the low register, also have better intonation and high register response, but are larger, longer, heavier, and more expensive.

 However, things are not always what they seem in the world of tenor recorders.
-Some keyed tenor recorders, such as the Moeck Rottenburgh and Coolsma Conservatorium instruments, are not in fact large bore recorders but simply small bore instruments to which keys were subsequently added.
-Some very sophisticated large bore instruments, such as the Huber Model II and Küng Model I instruments, are nevertheless made as keyless instruments.
+Some keyed tenor recorders, such as the Moeck Rottenburgh instruments, are not in fact large bore recorders but simply small bore instruments to which keys were subsequently added.
+Some very sophisticated large bore instruments, such as the Huber Model II and Model III recorders and the Küng Model I instruments, are nevertheless made only as keyless instruments.
 So the presence or absence of keys is not necessarily a reliable indication of the size of the bore or overall design of the instrument, conventional wisdom notwithstanding.
 If you are thinking that this all sounds very confusing, please rest assured that it most certainly is -- little comfort though that may be.

 Recorder makers seem to be of very different minds about tenor recorder designs.
-Some makers, such as Huber (Model II and Model III,) Fehr (Model III and Model IV,) and MARSYAS make only very high quality keyless tenor recorders, which however do not have any of the drawbacks of older keyless designs.
-The Johannes Adler Filius tenor is offered with a choice of single or double keys, but they have recently discontinued most of their single keyed tenors and now offer only double keyed tenors in their Adler-Heinrich Arte, Adler Barockmeister, and Heinrich Meister series.
-The Küng workshop makes only a double-keyed tenor in its Model II Classica and Model III Superio series instruments, but offers excellent and inexpensive keyless tenors in its Model I Studio series.
+Some makers, such as Huber (Model II and Model III,) Fehr (Model III and Model IV,) and MARSYAS make only very high quality keyless tenor recorders, which however do not have any of the typical drawbacks of older keyless designs, such as a weak lower register and intonation difficulties in the high register.
+The Küng workshop makes only a double-keyed tenor in its now-discontinued Model II Classica and newer Model III Superio series instruments, but offers excellent and inexpensive keyless tenors in its Model I Studio series.

-On the other hand, Mollenhauer in his Canta and Denner instruments, offers two entirely different models of tenor recorder, a small bore instrument with no keywork and a large bore instrument with a double key.
-The latter type of instrument is longer in length, fuller and more uniform in tone in the lower register, and plays better in the extreme high register as well; however, such instruments are somewhat heavier in weight and more expensive to purchase.
-The Moeck Rottenburgh and Coolsma Conservatorium tenor recorders are made in both keyless and keyed models, but, as stated above, these models are virtually identical in design and size except for the keywork or lack thereof.
+On the other hand, the Mollenhauer workshop in their Canta and Denner instruments, offers two entirely different models of tenor recorder, a small bore instrument with no keywork and a large bore instrument with a double key.
+The latter type of instrument is longer in length, fuller and more uniform in tone in the lower register, and plays better in the extreme high register as well; however, such instruments are somewhat heavier in weight, can be more tiring to hold and play for longer periods of time, and are of course more expensive as well.

 Be that as it may, the great majority of players who experience difficulty in playing tenor and larger recorders are usually convinced that they have small hands and that that is the source of their problems.
 Most of the time, the difficulty is due not to having small hands, regardless of what they believe or have been told, but rather to incorrect arm, hand, and finger position.
 Once this issue is addressed by proper instruction, the problems and/or discomfort quickly disappear.
 Players having difficulty in playing a tenor recorder purchased from our workshop are invited to call up and receive a free, five-minute tutorial via telephone that will help them identify the source of their problem and provide the tools to remedy it.

-Players who are willing to optimize the ergonomics of their playing technique may then freely choose from a wide variety of suitable tenor recorders, whereas those who do not do so are condemned to a long and often fruitless search for an instrument that is "easy" to play.
+Players who optimize the ergonomics of their playing technique may then freely choose from a wide variety of suitable tenor recorders, whereas those who do not do so are condemned to a long and often fruitless search for an instrument that is "easy" to play.
+No instrument is easy to play if it is being played incorrectly.
 Furthermore, simplistic efforts to determine in advance the playability of a tenor recorder by measuring the distance from the first to the third tone hole or the fourth to the seventh tone hole prove to be largely useless.
 There are many other factors that need to be taken into account beyond one or two measurements that, taken out of context, are virtually meaningless.

-Similarly, well-intentioned but simplistic efforts to improve the playability of a tenor recorder by installing additional keys, typically for the ring finger of the left hand and/or the index finger of the right hand, are never wholly successful.
-Such open-standing keys shade the tone holes they are intended to close and invariably have an adverse effect on tone quality, response, and intonation.
+Similarly, well-intentioned but ultimately ill-fated efforts by dealers or repairmen to improve the playability of a tenor recorder by installing additional keys, typically for the ring finger of the left hand and/or the index finger of the right hand, are never very successful.
+Such open-standing keys shade the tone holes they are intended to close and invariably have an adverse effect on tone quality, response, and intonation, especially in the second octave.
 An instrument must be substantially redesigned if it is to work properly with supplementary keywork.
+Adding keys to an existing instrument is a crude solution that creates more problems than it solves.

-The Adler-Heinrich workshop produces such tenor recorders in their Filius series which are optionally available with additional keywork for the left ring finger and right index finger, allowing players with smaller hands or, as is more often the case, less-than-optimum arm, hand, and finger position, to play comfortably larger bore instruments.
-In some cases, these instruments may be the only ones that will allow a player to manage a tenor recorder.
+The now-closed Adler-Heinrich workshop in Germany produced excellent inexpensive tenor recorders in their Filius series which were optionally available with additional keywork for the left ring finger and right index finger, allowing players with smaller hands or, as is more often the case, less-than-optimum arm, hand, and finger position, to play comfortably larger bore instruments.
+These are sadly no longer available, but the Mollenhauer workshop has recently introduced modified tenors in their Canta and Denner series which have these supplementary keys, albeit at a much higher price point.
+However, these instruments may be the only ones that will allow a manually-challenged player to manage a tenor recorder successfully.

-Just recently, several makers, such as Küng in their Model I Studio series and Coolsma in their Conservatorium series, have introduced bent-neck tenor recorders.
+Just recently, several makers, such as Küng in their Model I Studio series, and Mollenhauer in their Canta series, have introduced bent-neck tenor recorders.
 The idea was actually pioneered some years ago by the now-defunct Heinz Roessler workshop in Germany.
-Whereas bent-neck bass recorders (see below) have been around for over a half century and do provide some appreciable ergonomic advantage by reducing the distance the right arm has to reach and the angle of the right wrist, bent-neck tenors are unfortunately far less successful.
-The abnormally high right hand position and cramped left hand position required by such instruments is found by many players to be quite uncomfortable, and the bent neck limits the range of angles at which the instrument can be played.
-Furthermore, a bent-neck design does nothing to reduce the stretch between the various fingers of the right hand, which is usually the real problem for those players who are manually challenged.
-Such players are much better off with one of the Adler Filius multi-keyed tenor recorders described above.
+Whereas bent-neck bass recorders (see below), which were introduced by the Johannes Adler workshop over a half century ago and much more recently adopted by almost all other recorder makers, do provide some appreciable ergonomic advantage by reducing the distance the right arm has to reach and the angle of the right wrist, bent-neck tenors are unfortunately somewhat less successful and at the same time not as necessary.
+The abnormally high right hand position and cramped left hand position required by such instruments is found by many players to be quite uncomfortable, and the bent neck limits the range of angles at which the instrument can be held and played.
+Furthermore, a bent-neck design does nothing to reduce the stretch between the various fingers of the right hand, which is usually the real source of the problem for players who are manually challenged.
+Such players are usually much better off with one of the Canta or Denner multi-keyed straight tenor recorders described above.
 The original Roessler bent-neck tenor also had these additional middle keys, and they were the real reason for that instrument's popularity.

 Once again, it should be borne in mind that tenor recorder designs vary a great deal more ergonomically than soprano or alto designs; the hole size and spacing can and do vary greatly from one make and model to another.
 Players are best advised to seek the help of a dealer with a large and varied inventory of tenor recorders and extensive experience in recorder pedagogy when selecting an instrument to suit their specific needs.
 There is no one make and model tenor recorder that is universally suitable.